ChibiOS/ChibiOS/readme.txt

 - EX:  Updated LIS302DL to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LPS25H to 1.1.0 (backported to 18.2.1).
 - EX:  Updated LSM303DLHC to 1.1.0 (backported to 18.2.1).
+- HAL: Fixed incorrect state change in I2S driver (bug #959)(backported to 18.2.2 and 17.6.5).
 - HAL: Fixed incorrect TCIE handling in STM32 serial drivers (bug #958) (backported to 18.2.2 and 17.6.5).
 - HAL: Fixed invalid period calculation in STM32 GPT driver (bug #957)